Sitecore/XM-Cloud-Introduction/docs/PULL_REQUESTS.md

 ## Reviewing a Pull Request

 - Who can review?
 Simple, everyone should review code.
 If you are new to a project, you'll get a feeling for the structure other projects.
 If you are experienced, you'll be able to offer more insights.
-- Each project will need to decide who is able to officially approve a request.
-If you are principle reviewer, try to finish a review within 24 hours.
-When you approve a PR, leave a comment saying it looks good or a simple (thumbs up).
-Some systems have official approval buttons.
-- Merging a pull request is the responsibility of the person who opened the PR.
-Why?
-There may be additional tasks such as deploying or updating a tag.
+- Merging a pull request is the responsibility of the Sitecore Developer Relations team.
-- When reviewing, open the code in a browser if possible.
+- When reviewing, visualize the changes if possible.
 It can be hard to grasp a change until you see it live.
 - Remember to be polite.
 As one guideline says "Accept that many programming decisions are opinions.
 Discuss tradeoffs, which you prefer, and reach a resolution quickly."
 - We are all learning.
 As long as the code does not violate agreed standards, the author has a right to use whatever solution they want.
 - If possible, don't just leave a comment about a potential issue, recommend a fix.
 Sketch the solution if possible.
 - If you think there is a better solution, but are not sure, you can say that.
 Just note that it is a gut feeling and the code may be fine.
 - A comment is the start of a conversation, you may need to clarify and expand on your suggestions.
 - For more guidelines on review code, see the [thoughtbot guide](https://github.com/thoughtbot/guides/blob/main/code-review/README.md) and the [guide by github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/best-practices-for-pull-requests).
-- Begin a comment with an emoji communicating the intent of the comment.
-These include:
-  - :wrench: - An issue that needs to be fixed before the PR will be approved.
-  - :information_desk_person: - An alternative solution or improvement that will improve the code but will not prevent the PR from being approved.
-  - :question: - A question to help understand a portion of the code under review.
-Questions should be answered by the reviewee before PR approval.
-  - :thought_balloon: - A comment or observation that will not prevent the PR from being approved.

 ## Receiving Feedback
 - Assume everyone is acting in good faith.
 It's hard to communicate tone on the web.
 So assume that everyone is giving suggestions in a compassionate manner.
 It's almost certainly true.